TaufiqHassan/cmpdata/README.rst

 Installation
 ------------

-Use the YAML file provided to create a virtual conda enviroment (genv)
+Use the YAML file provided to create a virtual conda enviroment (cmpdata)

 ``conda env create -f environment.yml``